adamjm/kubeflow-ppc64le/README.md

 Steps to configure a single node kubernetes cluster with Kubeflow on Power.

+* These instructions assume knowledge of PPC64LE, Linux, Kubernetes and Kubeflow *

 ## Operating System

 Bare Metal install of Ubuntu Server 18.04 LTS for PPC64LE